system-transparency/stfe/doc/api.md

 `Key=Value`

 The HTTP status code is 200 OK to indicate success.
-A different HTTP status code is used to indicate failure, in which case the log should respond with a human-readable string describing what went wrong using the key `error`.
+A different HTTP status code is used to indicate failure, in which case a log should respond with a human-readable string describing what went wrong using the key `error`.
 Example: `error=Invalid signature.`.

 ### get-tree-head-cosigned
 Returns the latest cosigned tree head.
-Used together with `get-proof-by-hash` and `get-consistency-proof` for verifying the log.
+Used together with `get-proof-by-hash` and `get-consistency-proof` for verifying the tree.

 ```
 GET <base url>/st/v0/get-tree-head-cosigned